f5devcentral/access-labs/class3/module4/lab02.rst

 The API protection profile provides authorization and basic WAF policy to protect an API.
 This module will demonstrate how to layer on additional protections to further validate what is accessing the API and that the client is behaving within the norms of the API.

-Section 2.1 - Prepping the Lab
+Section 2.1 - Setup Lab Environment
 ----------------------------------------

 By default, security events are not logged, in this lab the student will create a security logging profile with Application Security, Bot Defense and DOS Protection enabled.